 Therefore the Head teacher may only consider giving permission for a pupil to be absent from school in term time in ‘exceptional circumstances’ and proof will be requested by the Headteacher.

 Sharrow School is committed to raising the profile of attendance and its link to achievement.
-It is important therefore that you work with us by ensuring that your son/daughter attends school on time, every day and by not taking your son/daughter out of school for holidays during term time.
+It is important therefore that you work with us by ensuring that your child attends school on time, every day.